 Investment Advisers Act Exemption

-An adviser that solely advises SBICs, an entity that has received a “green light letter” authorizing it to submit a formal SBIC license application to SBA and an applicant that is affiliated with one or more SBICs and that has applied for another SBIC license is expressly exempted from the Dodd-Frank Act amendments to the Investment Advisers Act of 1940 (the Advisers Act) which amendments require advisers to certain types of private funds to register with the Securities and Exchange Commission or to become exempt reporting advisers.
+An adviser that solely advises SBICs, an entity that has received a “green light letter” authorizing it to submit a formal SBIC license application to SBA and an applicant that is affiliated with one or more SBICs and that has applied for another SBIC license are expressly exempted from the Dodd-Frank Act amendments to the Investment Advisers Act of 1940 which generally require advisers to certain types of private funds to register with the Securities and Exchange Commission or to become exempt reporting advisers.

 SBIC regulations preclude investment in the following types of businesses: companies whose principal business is re-lending or re-investing (venture capital firms, leasing companies, factors, banks); many kinds of real estate projects; single-purpose projects that are not continuing businesses; companies that will use the proceeds outside of the United States or have more than 49 percent of their tangible assets or employees outside the United States at the time of financing or within one year following the financing (unless the funding is used for a specific U.S. purpose that is acceptable to SBA); businesses that are passive and do not carry on an active trade or business; and businesses that use 50 percent or more of the funds to buy goods or services from an associated supplier.

 Historically, SBA regulations prevented an SBIC (or two or more SBICs acting together) and its Associates (controlled or related persons) from controlling a small business, except on a temporary basis to protect its investment or if the small business was a “start-up.”
 In December 2000, legislation was enacted eliminating the legislative basis for regulating “control during the investment period.”
-Effective November 21, 2002, SBA adopted final regulations permitting an SBIC and its Associates to control a small business for up to seven years, and with SBA’s consent, for a longer period to permit an orderly sale of the investment or to ensure the financial stability of the small business.
+Effective November 21, 2002, SBA adopted final regulations indicating that an SBIC and its Associates may control a small business for up to seven years, and with SBA’s consent, for a longer period, to permit an orderly sale of the investment or to ensure the financial stability of the small business.

 Terms of Portfolio Company Financings

-The applicable interest rate is calculated adding in all points, fees, discounts and other costs of money, other than (i) application fees of up t 1 percent of the proposed financing and closing fees of up to 4 percent of the financing for Debt Securities, or 2 percent for Loans, (ii) permitted prepayment penalties, and (iii) reasonable monitoring expenses, each of which may be charged in addition to the permitted interest.
+The applicable interest rate is calculated adding in all points, fees, discounts and other costs of money, other than (i) application and closing fees of up to 5 percent of the financing if it is a Debt Security, or 3 percent for Loans, (ii) permitted prepayment penalties, and (iii) reasonable monitoring expenses, each of which may be charged in addition to the permitted interest.
 In addition, an SBIC may be reimbursed for its reasonable closing costs (including legal fees).
+In addition, SBICs may structure financings to receive a royalty based upon the improvement in the performance of a portfolio company after the financing.
 An SBIC may also charge a default rate of interest of up to 7 percent and a royalty based on improvement in the performance of a portfolio company after the financing.

 An SBIC is permitted to retain its investment in a business that ceases to be a Small Business and is permitted to continue to invest in such a “large” business until the company has a public offering.
 Following a public offering, the SBIC is permitted to exercise rights to acquire securities that were obtained prior to the public offering.

-If within one year of the initial financing by an SBIC a portfolio company changes its business to one in which an SBIC is prohibited from investing, then the SBIC must divest itself of the investment absent SBA’s approval to retain the investment.
+If within one year of the initial financing by an SBIC a portfolio company changes its business to one in which an SBIC is prohibited from investing, then the SBIC must divest itself of the investment absent SBA’s approval.

 SBA has adopted a number of regulations and policies concerning operating requirements of SBICs intended to assure their proper management.
 Principal regulations and policies include:

-Unleveraged SBICs are required to value their assets annually pursuant to valuation guidelines approved by SBA.
+The General Partner or Board of Directors is required to value the SBIC’s assets annually (semi-annually, if Leverage is used) pursuant to valuation guidelines approved by SBA.
 SBA has issued model valuation guidelines that are similar to those customarily used by venture capital firms, but do not conform with generally accepted accounting principles.

 An SBIC’s ability to borrow funds from third parties is subject to SBA regulation.
-Although SBICs using Debentures may only incur unsecured debt, unleveraged SBICs may incur secured debt.
+SBICs may only incur unsecured debt.

-SBA has certain rights and remedies if the SBIC violates SBA regulations.
-Remedies for regulatory violations are graduated in severity depending on the seriousness of the regulatory violation.
+SBA has certain rights and remedies if the SBIC violates SBA regulations, which include being in a condition of Capital Impairment.
+Remedies for regulatory violations are graduated in severity depending on the seriousness of Capital Impairment or other regulatory violation.
 For minor regulatory infractions, warnings are given.
-For serious infractions restrictions on distributions and making new investments may be imposed, management fees may be required to be reduced, and investors may be required to pay their unfunded capital commitments to the SBIC.
+For serious infractions the use of Debentures may be limited or prohibited, outstanding Debentures may be declared to be immediately due and payable, restrictions on distributions and making new investments may be imposed, management fees may be required to be reduced, and investors may be required to pay their unfunded capital commitments to the SBIC.
 In severe cases, SBA may require the Limited Partners to remove the Partnership’s general partner or manager or its officers, directors, managers or partners, or SBA may obtain appointment of a receiver for the Partnership.